 If you set up an HEEC and want to ensure your students are enrolled in the correct section, feel free to have your students sign this form.

 Please keep the Honors College in the loop.

-As you propose and develop your HEECs, please notify Dr. Clay Motley (email@example.com) in the Honors College so we can advertise your HEEC to the Honors students and discuss with you activities and assignments to complement your HEEC.
+As you propose and develop your HEECs, please notify the Academics Director in the Mahurin Honors College so we can advertise your HEEC to the Honors students and discuss with you activities and assignments to complement your HEEC.